citelao/sensible/_sidequests/4-https.md

 ignore_next: true
 ---

-In the main guide, we examined how [hackers look for scalable, cheap attacks]({{site.baseurl}}/hackers/).
-Keeping your data [safe]({{site.baseurl}}/security/) usually means preventing those easy attacks.

-Up until recently, **preventing those easy attacks was impossible**.
+When you browse the Internet---you know, when you go to google.com to search for puppies---you are using HTTP (the HyperText Transport Protocol).
+HTTPS (HTTP Secure) prevents other people from seeing those puppies.
+Or worse, replacing those puppies with *less cute* ones.

+When you browse the Internet today, most of the stuff you see is already HTTPS---and you probably notice the "Not Secure" indicator when it's not.
+Your banks and sensitive websites---and certainly your searches and social media---are all secure by default using HTTPS.
+Even your email is probably protected by a similar tool (for email, you're protected with TLS or SSL).

+HTTPS is what protects you against the scariest threats at a [coffee shop]({{site.baseurl}}/coffee/), and it's why I feel safe browsing the web wherever I go.

+What does "secure" mean, and how does HTTPS work?
+Let's dive in.

+## What is the Internet, and why does it need security?

+No matter how you slice it, the Internet is simply a way for two people to communicate electronically.

+* When you load a website (like Google), your computer is asking another computer for that website.
+* When you watch Netflix, you're asking a computer somewhere to send you all 6 seasons of Community in one weekend (I get it).
+* When you send an email, your computer sends that email to Hotmail's (or whomever's) servers for your friend to read later.

+Each of these communication methods follows a standard set of rules---a protocol.
+These protocols specify exactly how to package up your data to send it properly, just like you have to do with snail mail.

+Snail mail is pretty safe, and easy to protect.
+We send cash and checks in the mail all the time.

+At first, the Internet was pretty safe, too.
+It was also tiny, and, even if it weren't safe, the founders needed to get something simple running.
+The core protocols that defined the Internet---like HTTP, TCP/IP, DNS, and SMTP---made no effort to protect your data from snoops<!-- https://tools.ietf.org/html/rfc1945#section-12.4 -->.

-The original core standards that defined the Internet---protocols (rules) like TCP/IP, HTTP, DNS, and SMTP---only specified how to send your data as **plaintext**---unencrypted, just like physical mail.
-All hackers needed to do to steal your passwords was eavesdrop, which is very easy to do: **hence the warnings to avoid coffee shop wi-fi**.
+Specifically, these protocols only described how to send your data as plaintext---unencrypted, just like physical mail.
+All hackers needed to do to steal your passwords as you sent them to Google was eavesdrop, which is very easy to do: **hence the warnings to avoid coffee shop wi-fi**.

 This was the original design of the Internet, which helped it spread quickly, but **it soon became a liability**.
-In response, security specialists drafted "secure" variants of most Internet standards, thanks in a large part to the US relaxing strict export laws about encryption<!-- CITATION NEEDED-->.
+Billions of people live their lives on the Internet, each one of them a goldmine of secrets for criminals (and even governments).

 <aside class="sidenote">
 Tim Berners-Lee (designer of the Internet) [at IP Expo](https://www.theregister.co.uk/2014/10/08/sir_tim_bernerslee_defends_decision_not_to_bake_security_into_www/), about the decision to leave security out of the original design: